|Templot Companion||if the A-Z Index tab is missing click here|

 If you don't like the screen colours, click the small multi-coloured button near the top left-hand corner and select a different colour scheme.

 The B-6 turnout template which you are seeing is the starting condition for the control template.
 It is waiting there for you to adjust it to the size, length and curving line which you require.
 There are several ways to do this, but the most frequently used are:

 •The mouse actions, when you want to make trial-and-error adjustments.
 To experiment with the many mouse actions available, click mouse actions for a step-by-step guide to using them.

 •Changing the settings on the quick set window, when the template is a common size, and you know exactly the size and radius wanted.
 Click the [ NEW ] button at the top of the trackpad.

 and other menu items, when you have more specific requirements.

 Watch this screen video to see how easy it is to make these adjustments and print a turnout construction template.
-Click startup video page to see the printed template and watch how it was created.
+Click your first printed template to see the printed template and watch how it was created.